omnigage/omnigage-sdk-examples/README.md

 # Omnigage SDK Examples
-Collection of examples using Omnigage SDKs.
+Collection of samples using Omnigage SDKs.
+Read me files in examples for additional detail.